UNINETTSigma2/documentation/jobs/choosing-memory-settings.md

 resource at the same time.

 A too generous "better safe than sorry" approach to memory allocation leads to these problems:
-- Your compute account gets charged too much (problem for you and your allocation group, as well as for the tax payer financing these compute resources)
+- Your compute account **gets charged too much** (problem for you and your allocation group, as well as for the tax payer financing these compute resources)
-- Other users have to wait longer with their jobs (problem for us and for other users)
+- Other users have to **wait longer with their jobs** (problem for us and for other users)
-- Your jobs may queue much longer (problem for you) because the scheduler does not know that you might use a lot less memory than you ask it to reserve for you
+- Your **jobs may queue much longer** (problem for you) because the scheduler does not know that you might use a lot less memory than you ask it to reserve for you
+- The **possibility to parallelize your job/workflow may be severely limited** if you ask for excessive amount of unused memory since there may not be enough memory left for parallel jobs running at the same time

-It is important to make sure that your jobs use the right amount of memory and the right number of CPUs in order to help you and others using the HPC machines utilize these resources more efficiently, and in turn get work done more speedily.
+It is important to make sure that your jobs use the right amount of memory (below we show how to find out) and {ref}`the right number of CPUs
+<choosing-number-of-cores>` in order to help you and others using the HPC
+machines utilize these resources more efficiently, and in turn get work done more speedily.

 If you ask for too little memory, your job will be stopped and it might be stopped late in the run.

+## Run a test job before running many similar jobs

-We recommend users to run a test job before submitting many similar runs to the queue system and find out how much memory is used (see below for examples on how to do that).
-Once you know, add perhaps 15-20% extra memory (and runtime) for the job compared to what your representative test case needed.
+We recommend users to run a test job before submitting many similar runs to the queue system and find out how much memory is used (see below for examples on how to do that).  **Once you know, add perhaps 20% extra memory** (and runtime) for the job compared to what your representative test case needed.

 Remember to check the [Slurm documentation](https://slurm.schedmd.com/squeue.html#lbAG), [job types](choosing_job_types.md),